sammi-turner/Arcolinux-DWM-Rice/README.md

 Note that this change will only activate after logging back in.

-6. Replace the existing dotfiles with the ones in this repo, with the possible exeption of
+6. Replace the existing dotfiles with the ones in this repo, with the possible exception of

 ```
 .config/user-dirs.locale